aspose-pdf/Aspose.PDF-Documentation/en/net/advanced-operations/securing-and-signing/digitally-sign-pdf-file/_index.md

     // Open the document
     using (var document = new Aspose.Pdf.Document(dataDir + "DigitallySign.pdf"))
     {
-        // Instantiate PdfFileSignature object using the opened document. using (var signature = new Aspose.Pdf.Facades.PdfFileSignature(document))
+        // Instantiate PdfFileSignature object using the opened document using (var signature = new Aspose.Pdf.Facades.PdfFileSignature(document))
         {
             // Create PKCS#7 detached object for sign